jrester/tesla_powerwall/README.md

 powerwall.login_as(User.INSTALLER, "<password>", "<email>")
 #=> <LoginResponse ...>

 # Check if we are logged in
+# This method only checks wether a cookie with a Bearer token exists
+# It does not verify whether this token is valid
 powerwall.is_authenticated()
 #=> True